 Macquarie has a non-hierarchical organisational structure, split into four operating groups.
-The Executive Committee manages the organisation as a whole and comprises the Chief Executive Officer, Chief Financial Officer, Chief Risk Officer, Chief Operating Officer, CEO of Macquarie Bank Limited and heads of Macquarie's operating groups.
+The Executive Committee manages the organisation as a whole and comprises the Chief Executive Officer, Chief Financial Officer, Chief Risk Officer, Chief Operating Officer, Group General Counsel, CEO of Macquarie Bank Limited and heads of Macquarie's operating groups.

 Individual businesses operate within Macquarie's operating groups.
 These businesses work closely together, specialising in defined products or markets.

 Within overall guidelines and a strong risk management framework, the operating groups have substantial discretion in the way they manage their business activities.
 Great emphasis is placed on a client's relationship with Macquarie as a whole.

 Four service groups provide the framework, infrastructure and support that the operating groups require to manage their business.
 These are the Corporate Operations, Financial Management, Legal and Governance, and Risk Management Groups.

 |Corporate Strategy and Solutions||provides advice and expertise to Macquarie and its related entities.
 It helps them achieve growth and operational effectiveness and facilitates Macquarie's annual corporate strategy process.|